A regularity class for the roots of non-negative functions: Abstract

 \section{Abstract}

 We investigate the regularity of the positive roots of a non-negative function of one-variable.
-A modified H\"older space $\mH^\beta$ is introduced such that if $f\in \mH^\beta$ then $f^\alpha \in C^{\alpha \beta}$.
+A modified H\"older space $\mathcal{F}^\beta$ is introduced such that if $f\in \mathcal{F}^\beta$ then $f^\alpha \in C^{\alpha \beta}$.
 This provides sufficient conditions to overcome the usual limitation in the square root case ($\alpha = 1/2$) for H\"older functions that $f^{1/2}$ need be no more than $C^1$ in general.
-Using a wavelet decomposition of $f^\alpha$, we derive norm bounds that quantify this relationship.
+We also derive bounds on the wavelet coefficients of $f^\alpha$, which provide a finer understanding of its local regularity.